irasan/babagifts/README.md

 # Baba Gifts

-View the live project [here]()
+View the live project [here](http://babagifts.herokuapp.com/)

-This is an eCommerce site of baby gifts.
+This is an eCommerce store with Stripe integrated payment processing.
 It is fully responsive and accessible on a range of devices, making it easy to navigate for potential clients.
-It was created using Django framework and Stripe functionality.
+It was created using Django framework.

 # User Experience (UX)
 * ## User stories